GioCerione/GioCerione/README.md

 <h2>Hello, World!</h2>
-<p>My name is Giovanne, I am a pharmacy student at <a href="https://www.anhanguera.com/">Anhanguera Educacional</a> that loves to code, I'm currently working on Mitsy, a utility-focused Discord bot.
-I am also learning Python, React and Jest!</p>
+<p>My name is Giovanne, a brazilian that lives in Argentina to study!
+I'm one of the founders of Ordo Aureus, one of the biggest brazilian TTRPG communities.
+I am currently learning Python, React and Jest!</p>

 ```javascript
 const Gio = {